SethRobertson/GitFixUm/0fixup.md

 git checkout nonce SHA
 ```

+    Obviously replace "SHA" with the reference you want to modify.

 * Modify the commit

     You need to get the index into the correct state you wish the commit